itsmejgrant/custom-post-type-helper/README.md

 ### Composer

-In your terminal, in the directory where your composer.json is (usually the theme directory).
+In your terminal, in the directory where your composer.json is (usually the theme directory):

 `composer require itsmejgrant/custom-post-type-helper`